Night Falls As The Agents Prepare For Battle

 If you haven't seen Sicario, it's an intense drama film that centers around a group of agents tasked with bringing down the violent and ruthless Mexican cartel that has crossed the border and is carrying out violent acts on American soil.
 The film is filled with thrilling overhead shots of the Juarez landscape, as well as a scene shot completely in thermal and night vision.

 In this particular scene, the soldiers have been tipped off that there will be an important trade off in an underground tunnel between the United States and Mexico.
 The tunnel, however, lies in complete darkness and is filled to the brim with armed cartel members and body guards.
-The only chance woudl be for the soldiers to make it would be to use night vision and thermal imagery to take the tunnel.
+The only chance would be for the soldiers to make it would be to use night vision and thermal imagery to take the tunnel.

 Getting FLIR Onto The Production

-Because of our pre-establisehd relationships within the entertainment industry, and our proactiveness in keeping filmmakers up to date on the clients we work with, when cinematographer Roger Deakins decided he wanted to shoot the scene in thermal, his team for Sicario reached out to our agency to explore the opportunity.
+Because of our pre-establisehd relationships within the entertainment industry, and our proactive diligence in keeping filmmakers up to date on the clients we work with, when cinematographer Roger Deakins decided he wanted to shoot the scene in thermal, his team for Sicario reached out to our agency to explore the opportunity.

-The production sent the script over so our team could review for positive association (and ensure nothing negative would exist.)
-And when we read this scene in the script, bells went off in the reader's brand agent brain.
+The production sent the script over so our team could review for positive association (and ensure nothing negative would exist.) when we read this scene in the script, bells went off in the reader's brand agent brain.
 This would be a perfect place to feature our thermal camera client in the film, and provide a solution the production needed.
 A win-win for all!

 The production wanted cameras that could film an entire scene in a dark tunnel in thermal imaging - from the DEA agent's point of view.
 And FLIR had the perfect camera to provide that solution.